 - Preheat the oven to 350 degrees Fahrenheit and line a regular size cupcake pan with cupcake liners.
 Set aside.

-- In a large bowl, whisk together the gluten free flour, granulated sugar, baking powder, baking soda and salt.
+- In a large bowl, whisk together the 2 ¼ cups multipurpose gluten free flour, 1 cup granulated sugar, 1 ½ teaspoons baking powder, ½ teaspoon baking soda and ½ teaspoon kosher salt.

-- Whisk in the graham cracker crumbs (the crumbs should have a sandy consistency) and set aside.
+- Whisk in the ¾ cup graham cracker crumbs (the crumbs should have a sandy consistency) and set aside.

-- In a medium bowl, whisk together the milk of choice, the light brown sugar, the vegetable oil and the vanilla.
+- In a medium bowl, whisk together the 1 ¾ cups milk, the ½ cup light brown sugar, the ½ cup vegetable oil and the 2 teaspoons pure vanilla extract.

 - Slowly add the milk mixture into the dry ingredients and whisk to combine.
-It if gets too thick, switch to a spatula.You might see the flecks of graham and that's normal.
+It if gets too thick, switch to a spatula.You might see the flecks of graham crackers; that's normal.

-- Use an ice cream scoop to fill the cupcake tins almost to the top.
+- Use an ice cream scoop or large cookie scoop to fill the cupcake tins almost to the top.
 Smooth the tops with a small knife.

 - Bake the cupcakes at 350 degrees Fahrenheit for 24 minutes or until tops of the cupcakes are golden brown and spring back at you when carefully touched.

 - Still in the cupcake pans, carefully cut a hole in the top of the cupcake, big enough to fit a marshmallow.
-Scoop out the inside.
+Carefully scoop out the inside.
 Put the regular size marshmallows into the warm cupcakes and pop them back into the oven for 2 minutes.

 - Take the cupcakes out of the oven and press a piece of the chocolate into the center of the marshmallow.
 Be careful, the cupcakes are hot.
 If the chocolate isn't going in easily, cut a slit in the top of the marshmallow with a sharp knife and place the piece of chocolate inside.